 The bark of this amazing tree is where we find the cure for malaria, among other things.
 Yes, it is also related to Kratom.

 The trees are native to South America, which turned out to be super convenient.
 European colonization of the Americas brought all kinds of fun things with them on their ships, malaria included.

 Before malaria began to spread rampantly, the bark of the quinine tree effectively treated fevers, bloating and stomach issues, hemorrhoids, and leg cramps.

 Thanks to the quinine tree, malaria is now extremely preventable and curable and has been for a long time.
 It’s hard to believe that over 400,000 people died of malaria in 2018 alone.

 Ipecac (Carapichea Ipecacuanha)

-The roots of this tree are used to make a syrup, as an expectorant for coughs, and as a powerful emetic.
+The roots of this tree are used to make a syrup as a powerful emetic.
 If something is emetic, then it will cause you to vomit…a lot.